Paultje52/Paultje52/README.md

 ### Hi there 👋
 My name is Paul!
-I'm 18 years old and I mostly programs websites and discord bots!
+I'm 18 years old and I mostly program websites and discord bots!

 - 🔭 I’m currently working on **too many projects to name**
 - 🌱 I’m currently learning **java and go**